AkoZhu/ese5190lab2A/README.md

 Before we draw the picture, we know that:

-- The SM clock and SM cycle count is independent to other signals.
+- The SM clock and SM cycle count are independent of other signals.
-- GPIO output is drived by output of OSR.
+- The output of OSR drives GPIO output.
-- WS2812 serial input pin is drived by GPIO output pin.
+- WS2812 serial input pin is driven by the GPIO output pin.
-- WS2812 LED supply voltage is independent to other signals.
+- WS2812 LED supply voltage is independent of other signals.
 - WS2812 LED luminance only exists when the LED is on, which means that the WS2812 LED receives the whole color data.
 - APDS-9960 can only detect luminance after the WS2812 LED is on.